-Downtown Edge Concept
+Downtown Edge

 Building on the success of the Main Street district, this area promotes growth east towards Mud Creek and north towards 7th Avenue.
-Building strong network connections to the east along 5th, 4th, and 1st Avenues will be key for multimodal connectivity from the Oklawaha Greenway to Main Street and the heart of downtown.
+Building strong network connections to the east along 5th, 4th, and 1st Avenues will be key for multimodal connectivity from the Oklawaha Greenway to the heart of downtown.
 Infill development along King and Grove Streets will create new opportunities for more residential in the core and within the Williams Street area.
 New open spaces opportunities should occur in the form of pocket parks, trail heads, neighborhood parks, and extensions of the Main Street streetscape.
 Infill mixed use development can provide variety within the government district between 3rd and 7th Avenues and could include a shared-use parking deck for the county courthouse and proposed residential.
+Streets should be tree-lined to provide comfort and protection for pedestrians.